-People who are 100 years old are jumping out of airplanes, running races and traveling the world while other people in their 70s, 80s and 90s are suffering and in assisted living centers and nursing homes.
+People who are 100 years old are jumping out of airplanes, running races, and traveling the world.
+Meanwhile, other people in their 70s, 80s, and 90s are suffering and in assisted living centers and nursing homes.
 Quality of life, activity level and energy have nothing to do with age.

 People across the globe are living longer.
 Information from a CDC study indicates that in the United States, the number of people 100 years old or older has increased greatly in the past few years, jumping by 44%!
 If you knew you could live to more than 100 years old, wouldn’t you want to be as healthy as possible?